Nondas Papantoniou: National team career

 As a member of the junior national basketball teams of Greece, Papantoniou played at the 2006 FIBA Europe Under-16 Championship.
 He won the gold medal at the 2008 FIBA Europe Under-18 Championship, and the silver medal at the 2009 FIBA Under-19 World Championship.
 He also won the silver medal at the 2010 FIBA Europe Under-20 Championship.

+Personal life

+He was in relationship with the famous Greek influencer Ioanna Touni.